-Circular Walk from Bourton through Naunton and The Slaughters
+Circular Walk from Bourton to Naunton and The Slaughters

 This popular circular walk from Bourton on the Water uses the waymarked Windrush Way and Warden's Way to visit several of the villages in the surrounding area.
 The walk runs for about 10 miles with lovely views of the River Windrush and the surrounding Cotswolds Hills.